The Partner (2004 TV series): Production

 On March 30, 2004, Fox announced that it had given an eight-to-ten-episode commitment to The Partner.
 The series was conceived by Mike Darnell, the president of alternative entertainment at Fox, who was inspired by the success of other legal programs, such as L.A.
 Law, Law & Order, and Judge Judy.
 Danrell emphasized the "natural drama" of the legal field and described the series' concept as "almost like the perfect idea for bringing something from the fictional world to reality."
 The series, which went under a working title of The Legal Show, was produced by Rocket Science Laboratories, with Chris Cowan and Jean-Michel Michenaud serving as executive producers.

 Casting calls for The Partner took place from May to August 2004, in major cities, including New York City, Washington, D.C., Atlanta, Chicago, and Los Angeles.
 Supervising casting director Tyler Ramsey posted a Craigslist advertisement, in which he sought "Charismatic young lawyers [to] compete in mock trials/courtroom showdowns on prime-time TV."
 In order to scope out contestants from Ivy League schools, the casting crew visited popular bars in cities that were frequented by law school students and graduates, such as those from Georgetown University Law Center.
 Over 100 attorneys tried out for the series, with the casting crew claiming that many auditioned in order to gain "exposure".
 Applicants were required to have passed the bar examination since April 2003, and not yet secured a full-time job at a law firm.

 Cancellation

-The Partner was initially set to air on November 7, 2004, although Fox opted to air the reality television series My Big Fat Obnoxious Boss instead.
+The Partner was scheduled to premiere on November 7, 2004, although Fox opted to instead air the reality television series My Big Fat Obnoxious Boss.
 As a result, the series was delayed until early 2005.
 In October 2004, however, Fox and Rocket Science Laboratories released a joint statement in which they confirmed the cancellation of the series.
 The network and production company attributed the series' cancellation to the influx of legal-themed unscripted series at the time.
 They stated: "With the numerous boardroom-type unscripted programs on the various network’s schedules, we have decided to focus our mutual efforts on other unscripted material."
 The Partner was the second project between Fox and Rocket Science Laboratories to be shelved, following the cancellation of Seriously, Dude, I'm Gay in May 2004.